osg-htc/docs/docs/data/install-xroot-client.md

 Configuring the XRootD Client Software
 --------------------------------------

 Once the appropriate RPM(s) are installed, only the FUSE setup will need further configuration.
-See [this](/docs/data//install-xrootd/#optional-enabling-a-fuse-mount) for instructions on updating your `fstab`.
+See [this](/docs/data//install-xrootd#optional-enabling-a-fuse-mount) for instructions on updating your `fstab` file.

 Using the XRootD Client Software